Sam Houston and slavery: Slave labor

 Margaret Lea's parents, Temple and Nancy, had enslaved people who worked their cotton, sugar cane, and vegetable fields from sunrise to sunset.
 Unlike many slaveholders of the time, the Leas did not believe in corporal punishment, like whipping.
 Their diet probably consisted of bread, cornmeal, pieces of meat, and greens.

 When women were too old to work in the fields, they took care of children in the nursery.
 Black children spent their first couple of years in the nursery.
 At the age of five, children took on chores like tending to animals, maintaining the yard, and gathering water, cow's milk, and firewood.
 At the age of ten, children were laborers in the fields or apprenticed into trades.
 At harvest, laborers worked 18-hour-days in the fields.
 Boiling down sugar cane could occur seven days a week, 24-hours a day.
 The Leas observed the Sabbath.
 Sunday was not a work-day, except for the most necessary chores.
 Nancy Lea often invited slaves to Bible readings.
 Temple was a Baptist lay minister.
 In their little leisure time, they engaged in story-telling, their domestic chores, fishing, hunting, and trapping.

-On plantations, the more skills that an enslaved person possessed, the more valuable they were to their slaveholders, and consequently they received the best treatment.
+On plantations, the more skills that a slave possessed, the more valuable he was to his slaveholders, and consequently he received the best treatment.
 Among African Americans, they looked up to black people who attained skills or were domestic workers; black preachers, who generally provided services in the woods; and those who successfully escaped to Canada, Mexico, or Native American villages.